harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 - Run the workflow again, then open the folder you specified in the previous step. **What do you observe?**

 > [!NOTE]
 > The [`FilterRegister`] operator can be used to either include or exclude registers to be recorded.
 The [`Parse`] operator cannot be used in this instance as it only outputs the `Payload` in the `HarpMessage` as a processed value.
-Thus it is useful for visualization, but not for recording.
+Thus it is useful for visualization, but not for recording with the [`DeviceDataWriter`].

 <!--Reference Style Links -->